Legal Advice for Resident Alien — 90 results

 A client of ours, a resident of California's Central Valley and 19

 year U.S. legal permanent resident (LPR), was returning home via Phoenix International Airport after attending his father'... more

-Written by attorney JoAnn Barten, almost 3 years ago.
+Written by attorney JoAnn Barten, about 3 years ago.

 Permanent residents can lose their status even if they visit the U.S. often.
 Once an immigrant has earned permanent residency, typically she or he wants to keep residency and have the... more

 Written by attorney Carl Shusterman, over 3 years ago.

 Change of Address for Non-U.S. Citizen Who Does Not Have any Applications or Petitions Pending Has Filed an I-864 Affidavit of Support